massoncheg/forgejo-docs/docs/admin/installation-docker.md

 Changing permissions will also not succeed through the chosen `all_squash` setup, which was necessary to allow a correct ownership mechanic on the server.
 To resolve this, we consider the `rootless` image, which embeds the `ssh` server, circumventing the problem entirely.

-Note this setup is simple and does not necessarily reflect the reality of your network.
+Note, that this setup is simple and does not necessarily reflect the reality of your network.
 User mapping and ownership could be streamlined better with Kerberos, but that is out of the scope of this guide.